hungnphan/UPC-NOMAD/README.md

 $ upcxx-run -n [NUM_PROC] UPC-NOMAD [NUM_EPOCHS] [INPUT_FILE]
 ```

-For example: If we want to execute this implementation with `5` processes, the input matrix is store in `matrix.txt`, and the epoch of running is `5000`, then the command should be:
+For example: If you want to execute this implementation with `5` processes, the input matrix is store in `matrix.txt`, and the epoch of running is `5000`, then the command should be:
 ```sh
 $ upcxx-run -n 5 UPC-NOMAD 5000 matrix.txt
 ```